 Click here to read our IR Policy.

-Whistle-blowing PolicyWithin the organisation, this commitment is translated into cultivating the values of openness, integrity and accountability amongst all CDL employees.
-CDL has a Whistle-blowing Policy to ensure that arrangements are put in place to allow whistle-blowers (including employees and non-employees) to raise concerns over a breach of these standards, highlight incidents of malpractice or wrongdoings within the Company.
+Whistle-blowing PolicyWithin the organisation, the commitment to conduct business with integrity and the highest ethical standards whilst complying with applicable laws and regulations is translated into cultivating the values of openness, integrity and accountability amongst all CDL employees.
+CDL has a Whistle-blowing Policy to ensure that arrangements are in place to allow whistle-blowers to raise concerns over a breach of these standards, highlight incidents of malpractice or wrongdoings within the Company.

 Communication Channels to CDL Ethics Officer